FC Nantes: Down and out (2005 to 2013)

 Nantes finished last in the league in 2007 and were relegated, triggering a pitch invasion and protests by fans.
-44 consecutive seasons in the top division came to an end.
+Forty-four consecutive seasons in the top division came to an end.

-In the summer of 2007 summer the club was sold to business Waldemar Kita.
-While the club had only five managers between 1960 and 2000, in the decade 2000 to 2010 ten were employed and sacked.
+In the summer of 2007 summer the club was sold to businessman Waldemar Kita.
+While the club had only five managers between 1960 and 2000, in the decade 2000 to 2010, ten were employed and sacked.
 The club was promoted back to the top division in 2008, only to be relegated again the next season.
 Nantes then finished in 15th place in Ligue 2 under the management of three different coaches.

 Back to the top (2013 to present)

 Ex-player Michel Der Zakarian took the helm in 2012, leading the club to promotion from the 2012–13 Ligue 2, with 20 goals from Filip Đorđević.
 The team made it to the semi-finals of the 2013–14 Coupe de la Ligue, losing 2–1 at home to PSG.
 In April 2016, after a tense relationship, club president Waldemar Kita announced that Der Zakarian would leave at the end of the season.

 René Girard was sacked after 15 games with Nantes second from bottom in December 2016, and was replaced by Sérgio Conceição.
-He took the team to 7th place, but left in June 2017 for FC Porto to be closer to his family.
+He took the team to seventh place, but left in June 2017 for Porto to be closer to his family.

 Following brief spells by Claudio Ranieri and Miguel Cardoso, former Nantes player Vahid Halilhodžić was hired in October 2018.
 The following January, the club transferred Argentine striker Emiliano Sala to Premier League club Cardiff City for £15 million; he died in a light aircraft crash in the English Channel.
 The club reached the semi-finals of the 2018–19 Coupe de France, losing 3–0 to PSG.

 After a year with Christian Gourcuff in charge and seven games under former France national team manager Raymond Domenech, 18th-placed Nantes hired Antoine Kombouaré on 10 February 2021.
 He finished the season in that position, before winning the play-off against Toulouse to stay up.
 On 7 May 2022, Nantes won their fourth Coupe de France with a 1–0 win over Nice, their first honour since 2001; Ludovic Blas scored the only goal from the penalty spot.

+In the 2022–23 Ligue 1 season, Nantes avoided relegation on the final day of the campaign defeating Angers 1–0 to leapfrog Auxerre who went down instead.

+In the 2023–24 Ligue 1 season, Nantes finished 14th on the table, just four points above the relegation zone.

 Stadiums

 FC Nantes played at Stade Marcel Saupin from 1937 to 1984.
-They moved to their current home ground Stade de la Beaujoire in 1984; the stadium has a capacity of 38,128.
+They moved to their current home ground Stade de la Beaujoire in 1984; the stadium has a capacity of 35,322.

 A new stadium dubbed 'YelloPark' was expected to be built as Nantes' home ground in 2022, but the project was abandoned on 26 February 2019 following refusal by the Nantes Metropolitan Council to sell lands needed for development of the site.